 To take part in our NPQH programme you need to be working at a school that is either a Teach First partner, or eligible to be one.
-That means your school must be in England or Wales and teach a high number of pupils from low-income backgrounds, because we want all our funding to be directed at those who need it most.
+That means your school must be in England and teach a high number of pupils from low-income backgrounds, because we want all our funding to be directed at those who need it most.

 We calculate which schools are eligible using the Income Deprivation Affecting Children Index (IDACI) and Achieving Excellence Areas (AEA): a measure which identifies parts of the country where children persistently underperform.

 Based on these scoring systems, eligible schools must fall under one of these categories:

 - An IDACI of 40 or greater (this means 40% of pupils are living in low-income homes).

 - An IDACI of 35 to 40 and an AEA score of 4 to 6.

 - An IDACI of 30 to 35 and an AEA of 5 or 6.